 An introduction to the study of the Earth.
 Emphasis is placed on examination of the materials, surface features, structures and internal characteristics of the Earth, and on the geological processes that caused them.
-Interpretation of topographic maps, aerial photographs, geologic maps, and specimens is stressed in the laboratory.
-Credits: 4(3-3) Offered every fall
+Corequisites: GSCI 161.
+Credits: 3(3-0).
+Offered every fall